ROCm/half/README.txt

   - Support for C++11 'std::hash' from <functional> (optional, only if hashing enabled by defining 'HALF_ENABLE_HASH').

-It has been tested successfully with Visual C++ 2010 and gcc 4.5-4.7.
+It has been tested successfully with Visual C++ 2010, gcc 4.5-4.7 and clang 3.1.
 Please contact me if you have any problems, suggestions or even just success testing it on other platforms.

 DOCUMENTATION